 "That this Synod welcome and affirm the view of the majority of the House of Bishops that admitting women to the episcopate in the Church of England is consonant with the faith of the Church as the Church of England has received it and would be a proper development in proclaiming afresh in this generation the grace and truth of Christ."

 legislative drafting group started working under the the leadership of Right Rev Nigel McCulloch.

 2008: The group published its report.
 General Synod passes a resolution confirming its 2006 decision in favor of the principle of female consecration.

 The Synod debated the draft legislation and sent it on to a revision committee.
 By the end of that year, the revision committee had issued its interim statements.

-- 2012-MAY: 42 dioceses out of the Province's 44 dioceses had approved the legislation by a majority vote.
+2012-MAY: By this time, 42 dioceses out of the Province's 44 dioceses had approved the legislation by a majority vote.
 Only the dioceses of Chichester and London voted against the legislation.
 The Synod's House of Bishops debated the draft legislation, passed two amendments, and rejected two others.
 The bishops voted in favor of an amended motion.
 5

 The following information sources were used to prepare and update the above

 essay.
 The hyperlinks are not necessarily still active today.